 In March, 2016, the Appellate Division, in an unpublished important decision by the Court, affirmed the lower court's decision to allow Ms. Ungar's client (an out of state resident with second degree gun possession charges) into Pre-trial Intervention over the State's objection.

 In May, 2016, Barbara Ungar was elected to serve as the Chair of the Criminal Law Section of the New Jersey State Bar Association.
-In October, 2016, Ms. Ungar moderated and presented a Continuing Legal Education seminar at the Mid Year Conference in Amsterdam addressing Bail Reform considerations under the New Criminal Justice Reform in the Courts in New Jersey, as well as bail considerations and prison statistics in Amsterdam.
+In October, 2016, Ms. Ungar moderated and presented a Continuing Legal Education seminar at the Mid Year Conference in Amsterdam addressing Bail Reform considerations under the New Criminal Justice Reform in the Courts in New Jersey and bail considerations in Amsterdam, Netherlands.

-A Legislative Forum was presented by the Criminal Law Section and co-sponsored by three other Sections of the New Jersey State Bar Association on December 14, 2016 at the Law Center and was moderated by Ms. Ungar addressing Criminal Justice Reform in New Jersey impacting the judiciary and funding issues that was implemented on January 1, 2017.
+A Legislative Forum was presented by the Criminal Law Section with co-sponsorship from three other sections of the New Jersey State Bar Association on December 14, 2016 and moderated by Ms. Ungar addresseing Criminal Justice Reform in New Jersey implemented on January 1, 2017.
 A program addressing Mental Health Issues of Competency and Utilizing Mental Health Defenses at Trial is scheduled on March 22, 2017 at the Law Center moderated by Ms. Ungar.